Director, Marks Hall Estate

 In November 2018 I took on the role of Director for Marks Hall Estate Trust in north Essex.
-The estate covers some 2300 acres with a large geographically zoned public arboretum at its heart, and further comprises ancient woodlands, five farms, Essex barns, lakes, and several heritage buildings.
+The estate covers 2350 acres with a large geographically zoned Arboretum, walled garden, and lakes, Ancient Woodlands, five farms, Essex barns, and several heritage buildings.

-The last owner of the estate, Thomas Phillips Price, bequeathed his house and land to the nation in his will of 1927, to be administered under a Trust overseen by the then director of Kew Gardens.
-He stipulated that the estate should be used for the advancement of Agriculture, Arboriculture and Forestry for ever.
-He died in 1932, leaving a life interest for his widow who died in 1966, at which point the estate reverted to the nation.
+The last owner, Thomas Phillips Price, bequeathed his estate to the nation in his will of 1927, to be administered under a Trust, overseen by the director of Kew Gardens.
+He stipulated that the estate should be used for "the advancement of Agriculture, Arboriculture and Forestry for ever".